Science, Medicine, and Technology

 - Hannah Landecker (Center for Socient and Genetics and Sociology): social and historical study of biotechnology and life science from 1900-present

-- Marcia Meldrum (Center for Health Services and Society): History of pain research and management; history of mental health services; oral history of the biomedical scieneces
+- Marcia Meldrum (Center for Health Services and Society): History of pain research and management; history of mental health services; oral history of the biomedical sciences

 The History Department has five-year fellowship and teaching assistant packages and the science, medicine, and technology field has additional funds to support graduate students.

 The field also offers an undergraduate minor in the history of science and medicine.
 We teach a four-course undergraduate sequence (History 3A-D) as well as more topical lower-division classes (2B, 2D), all of which are taught with discussion sections led by teaching assistants.
 Graduate students in the field have the opportunity to teach in these courses, as well as in other departmental offerings.
 The field also has some funds for supporting graduate student conference and research travel.
-Two fellowships for research in the UCLA collections are available to graduate and medical students: the James and Sylvia Thayer Short Term Fellowship and the new Ahmanson Graduate Student Research Grant in History of Medicine.
+Two fellowships for research in the UCLA collections are available to graduate and medical students: the and the new Ahmanson Graduate Student Research Grant in History of Medicine.

 Written Qualifying Examinations